-- 1. Carry out the approved development generally in accordance with the approved drawing(s) and/or document(s), and in accordance with:- - The specifications, facts and circumstances as set out in the application submitted to Council, including recommendations and findings confirmed within technical reports; and - b.
+- 1. Carry out the approved development generally in accordance with the approved drawing(s) and/or document(s), and in accordance with: - a.
+The specifications, facts and circumstances as set out in the application submitted to Council: and - b.
 The following conditions of approval and the requirements of Council's Planning Scheme and the FNQROC Development Manual.